 Questions from that unit will be excluded from the Smart Assistant

 In the example below, all year 9 students will be able to see only the Romeo & Juliet and Lord of the Flies topics in Educake.
-However, their teachers will still be able to set them tests from any English Literature unit or topic.
+However, their teachers will still be able to set them quizzes from any English Literature unit or topic.